Akhil3020202020/Weather-Application/README.md

 # Weather-Application

--> Developed a dynamic Weather Application using HTML, CSS, JavaScript, Java JSP, and Servlets.
+-> Developed a dynamic Weather Application using HTML, CSS, JavaScript, Java JSP, Servlets and OpenWeather API.
 -> Implemented real-time weather data fetching and display functionality.
 -> Designed and optimized frontend interfaces for user interaction and data visualization.
 -> Utilized Java servlets for server-side logic and JavaServer Pages (JSP) for dynamic content generation.